obestwalter/epic-python-hello-world/doc/lifecycle.md

 # source control / backup / collaboration

-One might argue that this approach is too optimistic, but in my opinion git in combination with Github or Bitbucket covers all those problems atm.
+One might argue that this approach is too optimistic, but in my opinion git in combination with Github (or occasionally Bitbucket, but I prefer Github) covers all those problems atm.

-* Github
-    * + Web UI pleases me more
-    * + more stuff I use is hosted there
-    * - no free pivate repos
-    * - only git (if you like hg more)

-* Bitbucket
-    * free private repositories

 # Tests

-# pytest / tox
+## pytest + tox
     * minimal boilerplate
     * runner and framework together
     * killer feature: fixtures

-* unittest
-    * +- ?
-I don't use it

-* nosetest
-    * +- ?
-I don't use it
+    * Holger Krekels tools generally rock and play nicely together

 # Documentation

 * Sphinx

 # The lifecycle of a python script